ApoorvTyagi/Pytweet/README.md

 - urllib3

 ## Detailed Blog Link
-Here's the complete link for the article, explaining each and every step - https://auth0.com/blog/how-to-make-a-twitter-bot-in-python-using-tweepy/
+Here's the complete link for the article, explaining each and every step - https://auth0.com/blog/how-to-make-a-twitter-bot-in-python-using-tweepy/.
+It also includes deployment process to AWS elastic beanstalk